dirtmaxim/kabr/index.markdown

 ### **Visualization**

 By analyzing the gradient information flowing into the final convolutional layers of the network, [Grad-CAM](https://arxiv.org/abs/1610.02391) generates a heat map that highlights the regions of the image that contribute most significantly to the network's decision.
 This demonstrates here that the neural network typically prioritizes the animal in the center of the frame.
 Interestingly, for the `Run` behavior, because the animal remains in the center of the mini-scene more of the background is used to classify the movement.
-Also, for the  `Occluded` category, where the animal partially or completely hidden within the frame, the network shifts its attention to focus on other objects present.
+Also, for the  `Occluded` category, where the animal is partially or completely hidden within the frame, the network shifts its attention to focus on other objects present.

 <div class="gifs"></div>